flatcar-archive/flatcar-docs/os/booting-on-azure.md

-# Running CoreOS Container Linux on Microsoft Azure
+# Running Flatcar Linux on Microsoft Azure

 ## Choosing a channel